Rocky5/ENVIOS/BUILDING.md

 > Devices that list a dependency require the dependency to be built first as that build will be used as the root of the device you are building.
 This will be done automatically by the build tooling when you start a build for your device.

 ### Building Manually
-To build JELOS manually, you will need several prerequisite packages installed.
+To build ENVIOS manually, you will need several prerequisite packages installed.

 ```
 sudo apt install gcc make git unzip wget \